acaia/acaia_sdk_ios/README.md

 # Acaia SDK for iOS

 This repository contains binary precompiled SDK for iOS, with support for the Acaia scales.
-Documentation is inckuded in the form of Example apps, one for Object_C, and one for SWIFT, where you will find the functions demonstrated.
+Documentation is included in the form of Example apps, one for Object_C, and one for SWIFT, where you will find the functions demonstrated.

 ## Functions
 The following scale functions are supported by this SDK: